Michel Barnier: Prime Minister

 Barnier was faced with a National Assembly divided nearly evenly into three blocs: the leftist New Popular Front with a plurality of seats, Macron's centrist to centre-right Ensemble, and the far-right National Rally.
 Marine Le Pen, the leader of National Rally, praised Barnier as "respectful of National Rally voters", but expressed caution as to his legislative agenda.
 The New Popular Front rejected Barnier's appointment and called for demonstrations against Macron.
 Olivier Faure, the leader of the Socialist Party, accused Macron of a "denial of democracy."
 Jean-Luc Mélenchon, the leader of the left-wing La France Insoumise, said that Macron had "stolen" the election by not appointing a prime minister from the New Popular Front and called for protests against the new government.
 According to France's Interior Ministry, around 110,000 people took part in these protests, which were held in Paris, Montauban, Nice, Lille, Strasbourg and Montpellier, as well as in several rural areas.

 On 2 December 2024, Barnier invoked article 49.3 of the French Constitution to adopt the Social Security budget for 2025 without submitting it to a parliamentary vote.
 The decision happened after several last-ditch concessions to find a compromise failed, prompting both the New Popular Front and the National Rally to file motions of no confidence against his government.
 On 4 December, a majority of deputies voted to oust Barnier's government, which became the first to lose a motion of no-confidence since Georges Pompidou's in 1962.

+Return to Parliament

+In 2025, Barnier returned to the National Assembly after he won a by-election in Paris's 2nd constituency in the heart of the Rive Gauche, succeeding Jean Laussucq, whose 2024 election had been annulled by the Constitutional Council.